North Shropshire College: Oswestry campus

 In 1978 Oswestry Tertiary College was created during the Tertiary re-organization.
 It was renamed The North Shropshire College in 1991.
 It had three main campuses: College Road and Upper Brook Street in Oswestry, and Talbot Campus in Whitchurch.
 It signed a federated college agreement with Staffordshire University in 1997.
 At this time the college had a trading subsidiary called 'Mereside' to deal with the College's work with companies and a range of government-sponsored programmes; including coordinating communication for the government's "New Deal" initiative for the colleges in Shropshire.

-Oswestry campus was upgraded in a multi-million pound refit.
+Oswestry campus was upgraded in 2002 with multi-million pound refit.
 The technology block was replaced by a new three story block, and an extra floor was added to the main block.

-A new £1.3 million Business and IT Centre. including a major upgrade to the teaching kitchen and basic skills area was completed for the start of the autumn term 2008.
-It is now equipped with banks of wireless laptops with internet access, eight dedicated computing teaching rooms and a graphic design suite with Apple Mac computers.
+New £1.3 million Business and IT Centre. including a major upgrade to the teaching kitchen and basic skills area was completed for the start of the autumn term 2008.

+The start of the 2023/2024 academic year saw the opening of the new plumbing and electrical training centre, and the new hair and beauty training suite.